Which Generation Spreads The Most ‘Fake News’ On The Internet?

-“Fake news” is a term that is commonly used by President Donald Trump, but in an errant way.
+“Fake news” is a term that is commonly used by President Donald Trump, and his critics claim that he uses the term in an errant way.

-Trump has co-opted the term to include any news he deems as being unsatisfactory or overly critical of his policies or statements, according to reporting from PolitiFact in 2017.
+Trump has allegedly co-opted the term to include any news he deems as being unsatisfactory — or overly critical — of his policies or statements, according to reporting from PolitiFact in 2017.
 The news itself could be entirely accurate, but if Trump doesn’t like it, he may still call it “fake news” despite its veracity.

-Real “fake news” (pardon the oxymoron) includes news reports that aren’t actually produced by legitimate news sites or publications.
-These articles contain content that do not conform to reality, and instead are used to propagate ideas about people that are harmful to their image.
+Real “fake news” — pardon the oxymoron — includes news reports that aren’t actually produced by legitimate news sites or publications.
+These articles contain content that does not conform to reality, and said content is often used to propagate ideas about people that are harmful to their image.

-Although Trump isn’t using the term in the most accurate of ways, the generation to which he belongs (the Baby Boomers) is spreading fake news at a faster rate than any other age group on the internet, per reporting from Motherboard.
+Although Trump isn’t using the term in the most accurate of ways — at least, according to his critics — the generation to which he belongs, the baby boomers, is spreading fake news at a faster rate than any other age group on the internet, per reporting from Motherboard.

 A study conducted by researchers at Princeton University and New York University found that individuals who were older than age 65 were more likely to share fake news than any other generation.
-The youngest generation examined by the study — individuals between ages 18 to 29 — shared the least amount of fake news on their social media.
+The youngest generation examined by the study — individuals between ages 18 to 29 — shared the least amount of fake news on their social media accounts.

 Blame the baby boomers for fake news on Facebook https://t.co/MMHZuOmPoQ